nwin/chatIRC/README.md

 ## License

-chätIRCd is licensed under the terms of both the MIT license and the Apache License (Version 2.0).
+chätIRC is licensed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-ASL2 or LICENSE-MIT for details.